Driving the Dalton Highway will provide you one of the most unique and life-changing adventures that you will carry with you forever.

 The highway is a brutal mixture of graded gravel and pavement with steep grades and unforgiving shoulders.
 Expect more potholes than pavement in the short stretches of road that are paved.

-It is most known as being one of the infamous “ice road trucker” roads that connects Deadhorse, Alaska to Fairbanks.
+It is most known as being one of the infamous “ice road trucker” roads that connect Deadhorse, Alaska to Fairbanks.

-Big rig trucks make the haul between both terminus on a daily basis, moving at speeds that are sure to alarm you when you drive the Dalton Highway.
+Big rig trucks make the haul between both termini on a daily basis, moving at speeds that are sure to alarm you when you drive the Dalton Highway.

 Many people will only drive to the Arctic Circle, approximately 115 miles into the Dalton Highway.

 However, if you have the courage, time and tires to spare then you will be rewarded for driving the Dalton Highway in an RV all the way to Deadhorse.